Solar for modular buildings: the complete supplier and installer

 A 2025 construction-site command office on a major infrastructure programme: 36 kWp relocatable lightweight system on an Algeco modular complex, specified for reuse across three sequential site phases.
 Designed for 1-day dismount/remount.
 Combined with a small battery to run the welfare facilities through grid-supply interruptions on a remote site.

 A 2024 NHS modular admin building on a hospital campus: 72 kWp direct frame-fix array, specified with the modular OEM and warranty-endorsed at build stage.
 Generation 63,000 kWh/year feeding the trust's Scope 2 reporting and Greening Government Commitments evidence.
-Salix PSDS funding covered a third of the capital cost.
+Salix PSDS funding (see our grants and funding guide) covered a third of the capital cost.
+Schools, NHS trusts and councils are our busiest modular audience — see public-sector solar for the funding and procurement detail, and more proof on our case studies.

 Lightweight solar for modular buildings — common questions